apache/mxnet/README.md

 History
 -------
 MXNet is initiated and designed in collaboration by the authors of [cxxnet](https://github.com/dmlc/cxxnet), [minerva](https://github.com/dmlc/minerva) and [purine2](https://github.com/purine/purine2).
 The project reflects what we have learnt from the past projects.
-It combines important flavours of the existing projects for efficiency, flexibility and memory efficiency.
+It combines important flavors of the existing projects for efficiency, flexibility and memory efficiency.